Acoustic Study: What You Need to Know Before Starting Your Project

 3. Acoustic Modeling

-Acoustic modeling involves creating a simulation of how sound will behave in the space.
+Acoustic modeling involves creating a digital simulation of how sound will behave in the space.
 This model considers factors like the shape of the room, the materials used in construction, and the placement of objects within the space.
 Acoustic modeling helps predict how sound will propagate, allowing for more precise planning and design.

 4. Material Analysis